 In the 1930s, air conditioning was quickly becoming an indispensable part of life on Capitol Hill.
 In 1935, Congress appropriated funds for the installation of central refrigeration equipment to circulate chilled water throughout the various buildings, thereby providing central air conditioning and allowing Congress to work during the hottest months of the Washington, D.C. summers.
 Its integration into the plant made it the first large-scale refrigeration plant in the world.

-Because the Capitol Power Plant plays a critical role in the AOC’s long-term energy conservation and sustainability strategy, we are continually working to improve and upgrade operations there.
+Because the Capitol Power Plant plays a critical role in the Architect of the Capitol's long-term energy conservation and sustainability strategy, we are continually working to improve and upgrade operations there.

 This new and sophisticated equipment requires a well-trained and expert staff to ensure it operates effectively and efficiently year-round.
 The plant's staff are highly-skilled and extremely dedicated — many have worked at the plant for decades.